Transform your IT from Reactive to Proactive IT | Applixure

 Transforming to proactive IT is not as difficult as you might think

-Traditionally, when people hear the word ‘transformation’, they think of some big difficult change which takes a lot of time and effort - where you need to adopt a new mindset, new habits, and a new set of tools and technologies.
-Well, we have good news for you: with the right data becoming proactive can be easy and smooth.
+Traditionally, when people hear the word ‘transformation’, they think of some big, difficult change which takes a lot of time and effort, where you need to adopt a new mindset, new habits, and a new set of tools and technologies.
+Well, we have good news for you: with the right data, becoming proactive can be easy and smooth.

 For example, if your data tells you that 8 employees’ laptop batteries have significant wear, then you can order them new batteries – voila!
 You’ve been proactive.
 I particularly love this example because it’s one which impresses the employees.
 It improves the digital employee experience because employees really feel that IT is really taking care of them.